The UK Atomic Energy Authority’s mission is to lead the delivery of sustainable fusion energy and maximise scientific and economic impact.

 Do you want to work at the forefront of fusion research and technology, which could solve the world’s energy problems by providing a clean and virtually limitless energy source?

 Do you want to be part of a unique international environment?

 Come and join us on the Spherical Tokamak for Energy Production (STEP) programme, an exciting and ambitious national endeavour.

 You will work with a vibrant team in conjunction with industry to deliver a multi-billion project aiming for completion by the early 2040s.
 Successful delivery of the STEP fusion prototype power plant will pave the way for a fleet of commercial fusion plants.

 What we’re looking for:

-While each of these positions will be primarily focused on plasma modelling in the high beta burning plasma domain of STEP, successful candidates will also work on plasma modelling and experiments on other fusion devices at Culham and internationally.
+While we may look to recruit individuals who may be focused on plasma modelling in the high beta burning plasma domain of STEP, we are also keen to hear from candidates to work on plasma modelling and experiments on other fusion devices at Culham and internationally.

 UKAEA also hosts the Joint European Torus (“JET”), the only machine in the world owned by EU nations that can use both tritium and deuterium.

 UKAEA is strongly involved with ITER – the world’s largest fusion experiment, and the EUROfusion programme.